lawrennd/old_talks/_advds/practical-two.md

 ipynb: true
 ---

-\notes{Tick Session for this Practical is 8th November 2022}
+\notes{Check Session for this Practical is 8th November 2022}

 \subsection{Revert Matplotlib Version}